Kellogg, Sony and others sign up to emissions goals

 "Given today's transparency, companies cannot go for the minimum common denominator," he said.

-Some pension funds, which take a long view, say they favour companies that have reduced their carbon exposure and that compelling emissions promises distinguish firms with strategies that can increase shareholder value.
+Some pension funds, which take a long view, say they favor companies that have reduced their carbon exposure and that compelling emissions promises distinguish firms with strategies that can increase shareholder value.

 (Editing by David Holmes and Susan Thomas)